Robinson Jeffers: Influence

 His poems have been translated into many languages and published all over the world.
-Outside of the United States he is most popular in Japan and the Czech Republic.
+Outside of the United States, he is most popular in Japan and the Czech Republic.
 William Everson, Edward Abbey, Robert McDowell, Gary Snyder, and Mark Jarman are just a few recent authors who have been influenced by Jeffers.
 Charles Bukowski remarked that Jeffers was his favorite poet.
 The Polish poet Czesław Miłosz also took an interest in Jeffers's poetry and worked as a translator for several volumes of his poems.
 Jeffers also exchanged some letters with his Czech translator and popularizer, the poet Kamil Bednář.
 The writer Paul Mooney (1904–1939), son of the American Indian authority James Mooney (1861–1921) and collaborator of the travel writer Richard Halliburton (1900–1939), "was known always to carry with him (a volume of Jeffers) as a chewer might carry a pouch of tobacco ... and, like Jeffers," writes Gerry Max in Horizon Chasers, "worshipped nature ... (taking) refuge (from the encroachments of civilization) in a sort of chthonian mysticism rife with Greek dramatic elements ..."

-Jeffers was an inspiration and friend to western U.S. photographers of the early 20th century, including Ansel Adams, Edward Weston, and Morley Baer.
-In fact, the elegant book of Baer's photographs juxtaposed with Jeffers's poetry, combines the creative talents of those two residents of the Big Sur coast.
+Jeffers was influential to western U.S. photographers of the early 20th century, including Ansel Adams, Edward Weston, and Morley Baer.

 Although Jeffers was largely marginalized in the mainstream academic community for decades, several important contemporary literary critics, including Albert Gelpi of Stanford University, and the poet, critic and National Endowment for the Arts chairman Dana Gioia, have consistently cited Jeffers as a formidable presence in modern literature.

 Stanford University Press released a five volume compilation, The Collected Poetry of Robinson Jeffers (1988–2002).
 In an article titled "A Black Sheep Joins the Fold," written upon the release of the collection in 2001, Stanford Magazine commented that it was remarkable that, due to a number of circumstances, "there was never an authoritative, scholarly edition of California's premier bard" until this edition.